PetarSpassov/Quinngard/README.md

     - Training Field
 - **Squirrel**
   - Economics will now only show up if there is a Squirrel in the game
-  - Stove will now only show up if you either have no other happiness buildings, or there is a Squirrel in the game
+  - Stove is now a starter building and will not show up as an end-of-year reward.

 ## __Known Issues__
 - One person pressing "Choose" more than once on Team Vote objectives will not unselect the choice and will instead lock the game.